hexanal/fredmercy-blog/src/content/entries/2019-03/2019-03-14/iron-out-the-kinks.md

 type: journal
 ---

-`1:10pm:` Currently recuperating from what felt like a full day of dealing with administrative bullshit<sup title="I know I said this was a self-censored, curseword-free blog in an earlier post, but fuck that" data-more="...
+`1:10pm:` Currently recuperating from what felt like a full day of dealing with administrative bullshit<sup data-note="I know I said this was a self-censored, curseword-free blog in an earlier post, but fuck that" data-more="...
 I mean, this blog is supposed to be about free expression, free speech, a place where I can write whatever I want; and self-censorship is sort of a slap in the face of free speech, in my opinion.">[1]</sup> yesterday, chasing after information and fixing other people's mistakes.
 So I need to rest a little...

 `1:40pm:` Gonna be a nice afternoon full of reading.